asmitadhungana/ice-dex-workshop/README.md

 # ICE-DEX Workshop
-Welcome to the public repository of ICE-DEX workshop!</br>
+:wave: Welcome to the public repository of ICE-DEX workshop!</br>
 In this workshop, you'll learn how to create and deploy your custom ERC20 Token and a dedicated Exchange for it in the ICE-testnet.</br>
 Please go through the given tasks and complete them in a sequential order in order to do so...